Tax Tips

 - The QCD donated money escapes Federal income taxes and will also lower your Indiana and county taxes by over 5% of the contributed amount.

 - Double-Dip.
 You get a double-dip when you don’t itemize deductions.
-The non-itemizing taxpayer creates a deduction where non existed before.
+The non-itemizing taxpayer creates a deduction where none existed before.

 - Other benefits may include: Lower Medicare premiums and lower tax on your Social Security benefits.